- Top 5 Pillows For Neck Pain Compared

 Sleeping on your back is the most common way in which people tend to fall asleep before changing onto their stomach or side.
-In an ideal scenario, whilst on your back, the head is propped up and the neck is not strained.
+In an ideal scenario, while on your back, the head is propped up and the neck is not strained.
 Medically it’s proven to be the best sleeping position and has great benefits for the spine if using the correct pillow.
-However if using the wrong type, soon enough you may end up with severe problems which will leave you suffering from sleepless nights and painful days.
+However, if using the wrong type, soon enough you may end up with severe problems which will leave you suffering from sleepless nights and painful days.

-The best pillow for back sleepers which avoids pain and damage are ones which provide adequate support for the natural curvature of the spine, whilst also supporting the head and shoulders.
+The best pillow for back sleepers which avoids pain and damage are ones which provide adequate support for the natural curvature of the spine, while also supporting the head and shoulders.
 Given the abundance of choice, ideally what suits the back sleeper is one of a medium thickness which is also of medium firmness that can cradle the head in its natural position.
 A typical recommendation would be a standard shaped shredded memory foam pillow due to the ability to mold and conform to the required shape behind the head and neck and also because they are easily adjustable.
-Additionally, contour pillows are good too but ones which are quite high will have an adverse affect; anything under 4 inches high should be fine.
+Additionally, contour pillows are good too, but ones which are quite high will have an adverse effect; anything under 4 inches high should be fine.